UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 To add staples, we use the method `design.add_strand`.
-In general, modifying an existing design should always be done through methods rather than modifying the fields directly, although it is safe to access the fields read-only.
+In general, modifying an existing design should always be done through methods rather than modifying the fields directly.
+In other words, don't write to the list `design.strands` directly, although it is safe to access the fields read-only.

 ```python
 def create_design() -> sc.Design: